Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Markup/MarkupExtension.md

 ### InternalBindingValue

-Gets or sets the binding value.Do not use this property, it's use to set up the binding manually.
+Gets or sets the binding value.
+Do not use this property, it's use to set up the binding manually.